 - Siyoon Yu | Assistant Pastor of Pastoral Care & Church Operations

 New Hope Fellowship has also committed to partnering together with Knox College, Wycliffe College and Tyndale Seminary to provide ministry experience and spiritual growth opportunities through Pastoral internship at either Mississauga, Downtown, or Uptown Church campuses in partial fulfillment of the MTS or MDiv programs.
 Recently, we have been joined by:

 - Jinil Ohh, Pastoral Intern for Worship Ministry, studying at Tyndale.

 - Adonis Stella, Pastoral Intern for Children’s and Youth Ministries, studying at Tyndale.

 In addition to the Pastoral team, New Hope Fellowship is governed by voted members of our Leadership team who exemplify godliness, integrity and passion for God and His church.
 They are:

 - Elder John Im

-The expansion of both places and faces of New Hope Fellowship has naturally evolved the kinds of ministries created and led with the purposes of continued spiritual growth and discipleship of all our members.
-We are forever grateful for the pillars of faith whom in obedience started and sustained Light Korean Presbyterian Church, and the entire first generation who made it possible for New Hope Fellowship and our generation to join in what God is doing in the world through this Church!
+The expansion of all places and faces of New Hope Fellowship has naturally evolved the kinds of ministries created and led with the purposes of continued spiritual growth and discipleship of all our members.
+We are forever grateful for the pillars of faith whom in obedience started and sustained Light Presbyterian Church, and the entire first generation who made it possible for New Hope Fellowship and our generation to join in what God is doing in the world through this Church!